 The Keio Plaza Hotel Tokyo Premier Grand is located in Tokyo in the Tokyo Prefecture Region, 0.9 mi from Shinjuku Gyoen National Garden and offers a seasonal outdoor pool and...

 Tokyo is Japan's vast and prosperous capital, as well as its main city, filled with art, dynamic commerce, and lively population, most of all.
 As the world's most densely populated...

 Japan, known in Japanese as Nihon or Nippon, is an East Asian island nation with a unique and very complex culture.
-Despite going through many war conflicts throughout the history, the people of Japan have focused on inner peace, tranquility,...
+Despite going through many war conflicts throughout history, the...

 Tours and trips including Tokyo Skytree